ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 | Provision SAP Account  | SAP Account               |
 | Security Remediation   | Attack Surface Management |

-__TLDR;__ service definitions should only contain nouns and catalog items should be the verbs.
+__TL;DR:__ service definitions should only contain nouns and catalog items should be the verbs.

 __Leadership Alert:__ When setting up Services and Service Offerings, the whole noun concept is a hard concept for leadership to grasp.
 Leadership would want to create services with verbs in the definition.
 For example adding “grant”, “revoke“, “reset”, etc. etc. into the service definition name.
 The problem is using verbs would create an avalanche of service offerings.
 Because then there is “provision”, “reclaim”, “add”, “delete”, “security remediation”, “patch”, “update”, “upgrade”, and the list continues on and on.
 Then trying to stay consistent becomes something to manage as well, when do you use “add”, “provision”, or “create”?
 Ultimately, leadership wants to ensure they can see what actions (verbs) their teams were performing.
 Explain how catalog items capture the verbs and how they would generate reports based on request items.